ygsbzr/HK_NewGamePlus/Install.README.md

 	To change these settings, first you need a software such as Notepad++.

 	Then, with the mod installed, open the game and close it.
-This will generate the configuration files.
+This will generate the configuration files in: "%APPDATA%..\LocalLow\Team Cherry\Hollow Knight\"

 	The mod generates four .GlobalSettings.json files along with their .bak files: